CopperEgg/apidocs/revealuptime/probes.md

 Create
 ------
 Create a new RevealUptime probe.

-Required parameters:
+####Required parameters:
+You must include a string describing the probe, the type of the probe, (GET or POST) and the URL to probe.

+* probe_desc
-* probe_desc    a short text identifier of your choice
+    Your short text description of the probe (string); e.g., "probe_desc":"MyWebsite".

-* probe_dest    the URL to probe
-* type          GET or POST probe
+* type
+    A string that may be "GET" or "POST" (website alert); e.g., "type":"GET".

+* probe_dest
+    The URL to probe, formatted as a string; e.g., "probe_dest":"http://mywebsite.com"

-Optional parameters:
+####Optional parameters:

 * check_contents
+    A string parameter used to enable / disable GET content-checking, and to specify the type of content check made. check_contents may have one of three values:
   * null: no content check is made
-*               'match': true if the string in 'contentmatch' is found
+  * "match": true if the string in 'contentmatch' is found
-*               'notmatch': true if the string in 'contentmatch' is NOT found
+  * "notmatch": true if the string in 'contentmatch' is NOT found

+* contentmatch
-* contentmatch  the string used if 'check_contents' is not null
+    The string used for comparison if 'check_contents' is not null.

-* frequency     frequency of probing; null: 60 seconds; can be 15 or 60
+* frequency
+    Frequency of probing; if not specified, the default of 60 seconds will be used; may be set to 15 or 60 (number).
+NOTE: 'frequency' is a misnomer ... you are actually specifying the probe interval, or period in seconds.
+A 15 sec period means a probe frequency of 4 times/minute; 60 sec period means 1 probe/minute.

+* timeout
-* timeout       GET or POST request timout, in milliseconds
-*               null: will default to 10000 ms (10 seconds)
+    GET or POST request timout, in milliseconds; if not specified, will defaut to 10000 ms, or 10 seconds.

+* retries
-* retries       times to retry the opertion; null: defaults to 1
+    Number of times to retry the opertion; if not specified, defaults to 1.

+* tags
-* tags          tags to apply to this probe; null: no tags will be applied
+    Tags to apply to this probe; null: no tags will be applied.

+* stations
-* stations      stations to probe the specified URL; null: all stations
+    Specify which stations will probe the destination URL; if not specified, all stations will probe.

-Create Example 1: create a new probe using only the required parameters, to demonstrate defaults.
+####Create Example 1: create a new probe using only the required parameters, to demonstrate defaults.

 CURL Command:
 {% highlight sh %}
-curl -u myapikey:U -XPOST https://api.copperegg.com/v2/revealuptime/probes.json -d 'probe_desc=newsite&probe_dest=http://mynewsite.com&type=GET'
+curl -u APIKEY:U -XPOST https://api.copperegg.com/v2/revealuptime/probes.json -d 'probe_desc=MyWebsite&probe_dest=http://mywebsite.com&type=GET'
 {% endhighlight %}

 CURL Response:

-Response is JSON with a probe structure:
+Response is a JSON Probe hash:

 {% highlight javascript %}
 {
   "id":"50203ddf35d58d034500000f",
   "alert_def_id":"",
-  "probe_desc":"newsite",
-  "probe_dest":"http:/mynewsite.com",
+  "probe_desc":"MyWebsite",
+  "probe_dest":"http:/mywebsite.com",
   "probe_data":"",
   "checkcontents":"",
   "contentmatch":"",